kingstinct/react-native-device-activity/README.md

 }
 ```

 There are many other actions you can perform, like sending web requests or notifications.
-Easiest way to explore this is exploring this with TypeScript, which is easier to keep up-to-date than this documentation.
+The easiest way to explore this is by using TypeScript, which is easier to keep up-to-date than this documentation.

 You can also configure the shield UI and actions of the shield (this can also be done in the Swift process with actions):